jojozhuang/jojozhuang.github.io/_posts/2017-06-21-install-elasticsearch-in-ubuntu.md

 curl "http://localhost:9200"
 ```

-  or open the link [http://localhost:9200](http://localhost:9200)in web browser.
+  or open the link [http://localhost:9200](http://localhost:9200) in web browser.
   Either way, you should see some json strings returned from ES.
 ```javascript
   {